wazo-platform/wazo-doc/source/developers/xivo_client/build-win.rst

 Click the "setup" link and execute.

-During the installer, be sure to check the packages :
+During the installer, check the package:

 * Devel > git